aerospike/aerospike-client-go/README.md

 A variety of example applications are provided in the [`examples`](examples) directory.
 See the [`examples/README.md`](examples/README.md) for details.

+<a name="Tools"></a>
+### Tools

+A variety of clones of original tools are provided in the [`tools`](tools) directory.
+They show how to use more advanced features of the library to reimplement the same functionality in a more concise way.

 <a name="Benchmarks"></a>
 ## Benchmarks